ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 ```
 To have a clear mental image of what's going on here, you should understand how Vim mappings work,
 what the `<leader>` and `<localleader>` keys do, and what the `<Plug>` keyword means.
-If you want to learn about these topics now, take a detour and read through [the Vimscript article]({% link tutorials/vim-latex/vimscript.md %}), which is the final article in this series.
+If you want to learn about these topics now, take a detour and read through the final article in this series, [7.
+A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}).

 For the present purposes, here is how to interpret the table: